SmokinCaterpillar/pypet/README.md

 Running all tests can take up to 15 minutes.
 The test suite encompasses more than **500** tests (including the BRIAN based tests) and has a code coverage of about **90%**!

+Moreover, *pypet* is constantly tested with Python 2.6, 2.7, 3.3 and 3.4 for **Linux** using Travis-CI.
+Testing for **Windows** platforms is performed via Appveyor.
+By the way, the source code is available at https://github.com/SmokinCaterpillar/pypet/.

 ------------------------------------
 License